lilyzqy/FunFishing/README.md

 ## Implementation Timeline

 ### Day 1:
 Setup all necessary files, get webpack set up and running.
 Create webpack.config.js as well as package.json.
-Write a basic entry file and the bare bonesLearn.
+Write a basic entry file for the webpack.

 ### Day 2:
-Get the basic game logic set up, including the game view.
-Create all the objects in the game.
+Get the power bar and fish rope working.
 ### Day 3:
-Keep working on the objects and get the game working.
+Adding bucket button and timer.
 ### Day 4:
-Finish all the game objects and create the tutorial.
+Create the tutorial.